 3: CATS MUST BE HEALTHY FOR SURGERY.
 Your cat cannot be on antibiotics.
 If your cat was on meds please consult us about this when scheduling.
 If your cat has any other health issues you will need to contact your regular vet for surgery.

 4: Any cat deemed UNHEALTHY or UNFIT, for WHATEVER reason, will NOT be spayed or neutered.
-IF WE CANNOT GET YOUR CAT OUT OF THE CARRIER DUE TO FEAR/STRESS/ANXIETY FOR EXAMINATION, HE/SHE WILL NOT BE NEUTERED/SPAYED!

 6: If you just applied a flea/tick prevention product, administered/applied dewormer, etc, wait a few days for surgery since some cats can have reactions to these products and let us know this when scheduling.